The speaker in a piece of poetry might be the poet, an imagined character, a creature or even an object.

 There are a number of different ways a reader might consider who a speaker is, whether it’s the poet, an inanimate object, animal or another human being the poet felt the desire to channel.
 In the case of Hughes’ poem, ‘Mother to Son’ the title gives the speaker away, plus, through careful reading, Hughes provides clues to the speaker’s identity.
 The caring attitude and desire to teach and protect come through clearly as parental.

 ‘Bull Song’ is slightly different.
-The title is even more important in this piece as the text itself never says one way or another what animal is speaking.
+The title is even more important in this piece as the text itself never says one way or another what an animal is speaking.
 But, through context clues a reader should realize where the animal is, the torture it is enduring, and therefore, what animal it is.

 Utilizing Contextual Information